teamclouday/AndroidSteering/Android/README.md

 ### Connection Signals

-The application will either try to connect a service with unique UUID via Bluetooth, or connect to Wifi hotspot on PC by IP address input.
+The application will either try to connect a service with unique UUID via Bluetooth, or connect to local network on PC by IP address input.

 The connection starts by a validation process, it sends `123456` to service, and expect a returned value of `654321`.
 After that, a connection will be established for later communication.